-Following the onsite training, the program will include mentor support, a virtual teacher community, and quarterly meet-ups for alumni to brainstorm ideas, troubleshoot issues, and inspire one another with creative uses of ed tech in the in-person classroom.
+Following the training, the program will include mentor support, a virtual teacher community, and quarterly meet-ups for alumni to brainstorm ideas, troubleshoot issues, and inspire one another with creative uses of ed tech in the in-person classroom.

 By the end of the training, Canvas Ambassadors will: